-You know how important teachers are to the development of kids in Kindergarten through twelfth grade…so it’s only natural that you may want to learn more about enhancing your preparation for this rewarding role!
-Exploring education graduate programs could be a great first step.
-Below, you’ll find some helpful K-12 Education Graduate Programs info and FAQs on campus-based, hybrid, and online education graduate programs…like a PhD or masters in education program.
+Below, you’ll find some helpful top K-12 Education Graduate Programs and elementary education master degrees info and FAQs on campus-based, hybrid, and online education graduate programs…like a PhD or masters in education program.
 Plus, you’ll notice some sponsored listings for education grad schools worth checking out.
 Good luck on your journey to becoming the best education professional you can be.

 First, Choose Your K-12 Education Graduate Degree Program Type (bls.gov)

-From education masters programs to accredited online doctoral programs in education, you may have a few potential paths to consider.
+From education masters programs to accredited online doctoral degree programs in education, you may have a few potential paths to consider from your school of education.
 As you likely already know, earning a bachelor’s degree is the minimum requirement for becoming a teacher in all states.
 However, every state has individual requirements for continuing along a teaching career path.
 In order to earn teaching licensure or certification in some states, you may need to pursue a masters of education degree.
 And for other roles in the field of education, you may choose to pursue additional credentials.
-For example, 21% of education administrators (both elementary and secondary) earned a post-master’s certificate.[ii]
-And if you are hoping to teach the theory and practice of classroom teaching to college students, keep in mind that 82% of postsecondary education professors earned a doctorate degree.[iii]
+For example, 44% of education administrators (both elementary and secondary) earned a post-master’s certificate (O*Net).
+And if you are hoping to teach the theory and practice of classroom teaching to college students, keep in mind that 90% of postsecondary education professors earned a doctorate degree (O*Net).
 Here are some more details on possible education degree paths:

-Masters in Education – One possible path toward enhancing your teacher preparation could be to pursue a masters of education.
-However, you may come across several different types of masters in education worth considering.
-Confusing, we know!
-These types may include the Master of Education (M.Ed.), Master of Arts in Education, Master of Science in Education, and Master of Arts in Teaching.
 Your potential choice may depend on your past education, experience, and professional goals.
 For example, a Master of Arts in Teaching may focus on teaching strategies that could potentially help someone who is making a career transition from another field.
 However, these education masters programs may share overlapping areas of study, so you just may be hard-pressed to spot all the differences between them!
 Here are a few possible courses you might take:

-Curriculum and assessment
+- Curriculum and assessment

-And lots more!
+- And lots more!